powsybl/powsybl.github.io/docs/iidm/model/threeWindingsTransformer.md

 | RatedU | double | kV | yes | - | The rated voltage |

 # Model
-Three windings transformer are modeled as three two windings transformers with the network bus at the end 1 and the star bus at end 2.
+Three windings transformers are modeled with three legs, where every leg model is electrically equivalent to a two windings transformer.
+For each leg, the network bus is at side 1 and the star bus is at side 2.

 ![Power line model](./images/three-windings-transformer-model.svg){: width="50%" .center-image}